MertYazi/WorkManager/README.md

 # WorkManager

 It's an example to show how work manager can be used with HILT.
-Expedited work has been used with notification.<br /><br />
+With last commit it operates to periodic work.<br /><br />
 Project is written in Kotlin.💯